Midwayne/popbill/README.md

 - Track individual shares for each item within a group expense.
 - View detailed reports, including total shares for each user and expense date.

-## Screenshots

-Include screenshots or GIFs showcasing the main features of your app.
-You can create a separate folder for images and reference them in your README.

 ## Getting Started

 To run this project locally, follow these steps: